-71. To be responsible for housing nominations to Registered Social Landlords in accordance with the Council's Housing Allocations Policy.
-72. To determine applications for caravan site D of PH licences in accordance with the Council's policy.
+71. To be responsible for housing nominations to OD-AS Registered Social Landlords in accordance with the Council's Housing Allocations Policy.

+D of PH 72.
+To determine applications for caravan site licences in accordance with the Council's policy.